AS-2K20/Pizel-PizzaDeliveryChatBot-V1/README.md

  ## Features:
  ## Note:

  * Auto Focus or Auto Scroll is yet to implemented in this application.
 So, Kindly **SCROLL TO THE BOTTOM OF THE CHAT WINDOW USING SCROLL BAR to see the latest messages/chats**.
-This issue would be fixed soon.
+This issue would be fixed in the next Version.

  * _Responsive Design_ would be implemented in the next Version.
 So, As of Now, Kindly _Access my application from a Desktop or a Laptop_